SolidBasisVentures/IntelliWakeTSReact/src/WebControls/IWServerData.md

 In general, there are 3 ways to utilize the resulting `<ServerData/>` control that uses `<IWServerData/>`:

-## Simple Retrieval of a JSON dataset from an API
+## Scenario #1: Simple Retrieval of a JSON dataset from an API

 Let's say that you have an api at the following address: `https://mysite/Employee/Get`